 - Exploring ways to promote History to your SLTs and within the wider school context

 - New focus on curriculum opportunities

-Keith has over 25 years teaching and examining experience.
-He is a Senior Moderator with a major exam board and has authored and advised on a series of popular books including those detailing how to succeed with the NEA.
-He leads a number of courses exploring the routes to success at A Level History.
+Keith has over 25 years teaching and examining experience and is Head of Department at a highly successful secondary school in Yorkshire.
+He is a Senior Moderator with a major exam board and has authored and advised on a series of popular books.